sendecomp/sendecomp-website/edit.md

 The `_deploy.rb` script (which requires Ruby and the NetSSH Gem) located in the website's repository will do this for you quickly.

 However, it requires that Missouri S&amp;T's IT department has given you permissions to do this.

+#### Deployment Automation

+The deployment of the website has been automated through a tool called [Buddy](https://buddy.works).
+The pipeline for deployment can be modified [here](https://app.buddy.works/sendecomp/sendecomp-website/pipelines).

 [1]: https://github.com/sendecomp/sendecomp-website/blob/master/_data/publications.bib
 [2]: https://github.com/sendecomp/sendecomp-website/blob/master/_data/members.yml